The use of live chat and chatbots on real estate websites has exploded in popularity throughout the pandemic.

 From a sales perspective, the results in almost every test we’ve run for real estate businesses (and agents) are almost always in favour of live chat – both in terms of people’s interaction, their sentiment toward the service and ultimately conversion i.e. how many people converted into an enquiry.

 When dealing with one of the most important assets in their lives, property, I believe people want to speak to real people.
 So my tip would be to resource your company for live chat over chatbots for the sales pages of your website.
 We may see in the very near future an increase in AI (artificial intelligence) capability for chatbots.
-But right now, we just haven’t seen any compelling case studies showing real results for the use of chatbots.
+But right now, we just haven’t seen any compelling case studies that show a lift in lead generation from chatbots, above what the website already does itself.
+In fact, we have seen examples of where chatbots actually decrease the conversion on a website due to its behaviour or configuration by the developers.